chrisalexander/blog/README.md

 An object specifying the page leader, if desired.

-* Image - URl of the image to show as the leader
+* image - URl of the image to show as the leader
-* Inverted - set to true to invert the colours from black text on the image to white text
+* inverted - set to true to invert the colours from black text on the image to white text
-* Position - the position of the text on the image.
+* position - the position of the text on the image.
 Choose from top, left, bottom, right, top left, top right, bottom left, bottom right.
 Leave blank for the middle
-* Hidetext - set to true to make the text auto-hide as you scroll down on post pages, and to make the text and home link disappear if you stop interacting on image pages.
+* hidetext - set to true to make the text auto-hide as you scroll down on post pages, and to make the text and home link disappear if you stop interacting on image pages.
-* Hassmall - set explicitly to false to ensure it doesn't try and use a "small" image for leaders
+* hassmall - set explicitly to false to ensure it doesn't try and use a "small" image for leaders
-* Showonpage - set explicitly to false to only use the image on the listings, not at the top of the post
+* showonpage - set explicitly to false to only use the image on the listings, not at the top of the post

 ### Post content

 Write post content with normal markdown.

-You can include images, like so:
+Here are some embedding tricks:

+#### Images

+An image in the center of the page with the given src:

     {% include images/center.html src="https://docs.google.com/uc?id=0B6Hlcpe0LOWKYnJUNnVYbkVSdjg" %}

-An image in the center of the page with the given src
+A left-aligned image:

     {% include images/left.html src="http://placekitten.com/g/500/800" %}

-A left-aligned image
+A right-aligned image:

     {% include images/right.html src="http://placekitten.com/g/400/400" %}

-A right-aligned image
+An image which expands to the full width of the page (may be >1 page high):

     {% include images/max.html src="http://placekitten.com/g/1400/600" %}

-An image which expands to the full width of the page (may be >1 page high)
+A block image which sits in the middle of the page:

     {% include images/block.html src="http://placekitten.com/g/1000/1000" %}
-A block image which sits in the middle of the page

-You can include a tweet, like so:
+#### Tweets

     {% include tweet.html user="Loic Le Meur" username="loic" id="310492485463986178" date="March 9, 2013" text="If you want to start a business there is no point in finishing college, just stop education Elon Musk" %}

-You can include Youtube videos:
+#### Youtube

     {% include youtube.html id="YoutubeVideoId" %}

+#### Gist

+You can use the standard Github Pages embed, but just because I keep forgetting:

+    {% gist 25b67f94e3b82a94303c %}